galfarotolon/game-of-life/README.md

 - Will use react to bootstrap my application
 - Class Components to handle state
 - Functional Components for components that don't need state management
+- This project uses minimal dependencies.
+All the react dependencies that come by default, and react-bootstrap to style the application.

+## How to use the game

+- fork and clone the repo to your desired directory
+- Once cloned, make sure to cd into 'game-of-life' directory
+- run the 'npm i' command in the terminal to install all the dependencies used in the project
+- Once installed, run npm start in the terminal to initialize the application
+- The game is now operational.
+Have fun!

 ## Structure